Legal

 A home lift is generally the more capable and longer-lasting solution, copes with changing needs over time, and tends to add more to a property than a stairlift.
 For a home being adapted around a wheelchair, or for the long term, it is usually the wiser investment.

-Get a free, no-obligation quotation
+Request a no-obligation quotation